MizuGreg/LLMs-Play-Textual-Games/Docker/README.md

 # Files for running a Docker container

 In this folder is a Dockerfile.
-Run its image with `docker build --secret id=GITHUB_TOKEN -t politw:{version number} .` and optional tags.
+Run its image with `docker build --secret id=GITHUB_TOKEN -t politw:{new version number} .` and optional tags.

 TextWorld unfortunately cannot be run on Windows.
 An alternative is running the Docker container (available on DockerHub).
 We will be running a modified version of that container, which I called politw.
 The command, to be run in an appropriate terminal, is: